matthewychen/ThetaCore/README.md

 gtkwave.exe wave.vcd (or your dumpfile name)
 ```

-RISCV binary can be compiled and directly saved to bits.b.
-The data will be loaded into SRAM.
+RISCV binary can be compiled and directly saved to bits.bin.
+The data will be loaded into SRAM with the tb block.